Mount Timpanogos

 Mount Timpanogos, often referred to as Timp, is the second-highest mountain in Utah's Wasatch Range.
 Timpanogos rises to an elevation of 11752 ft above sea level in the Uinta-Wasatch-Cache National Forest.
 With 5270 ft of topographic prominence, Timpanogos is the 47th-most prominent mountain in the contiguous United States.

 The mountain towers about 7000 ft over Utah Valley, including the cities of Lehi, Provo, Orem, Pleasant Grove, American Fork, Lindon and others.
 The exposed massif of the mountain is made up entirely of limestone and dolomite from the Pennsylvanian period, and is about 300 million years old.
 Heavy winter snowfall is characteristic of this portion of the Wasatch Range, and avalanche activity is common in winter and spring.
 The mountain is also home to Timpanogos Cave National Monument, a series of decorated caves in the north end of the mountain that have guided ranger tours open daily to the public during the warmer months.

 Etymology

-The word Timpanogos comes from the Timpanogots tribe who lived in the surrounding valleys from AD 1400.
+The word Timpanogos comes from the Timpanogos tribe who lived in the surrounding valleys from AD 1400.
 The name translates as "rock" (tumpi-), and "water mouth" or "canyon" (panogos).